estebantechdev/promptctl/docs/prompt_components_reference.md

-# 🗂 Prompt Compose Reference
+# 🗂 Prompt Components Reference

 This document explains the structure, organization, and available building blocks that can be combined to construct modular, reusable, and maintainable prompts.